By David H. Rothman

 “Tandem” is a good word here.
 Again, advocacy needs to be built into libraries’ operations, as a way to make libraries more attractive not just to ordinary citizens but to endowment donors and local ones.
 So go ahead—rename the reference desk “the Research Desk” to inspire more appreciation of your library’s mission.

-At the same, there’s no need to neglect direct advocacy in terms of the never-ending battle for tax money.
+At the same time, let’s not neglect direct advocacy in terms of the never-ending battle for tax money.

 The endowment’s proposed advocacy spin-off could benefit immensely from the insights in Winning Elections and Influencing Politicians for Library Funding, by EveryLibrary Founder Patrick “PC” Sweeney and Political Director John Chrastka.